kevkaleido/kevs_blog1/src/content/blog/Immortal fish drama.md

 # Dramatic Monologues

 A series of  monologues exploring life's meaning through the lens of animal characteristics.
-Each character presents a different philosophical perspective, using animals as metaphors for human experiences and attitudes.
+Each character presents a different perspective, using animals as metaphors for experiences and attitudes.

 ## The jellyfish, the pangolin, the honey badger and the sloth